digitalcityscience/CUT-prototype-public-api/README.md

 | COUP Wind                                   | [Link](https://github.com/digitalcityscience/COUP-wind)    | Repository for the COUP Wind project.                       |

-- **Noise, Water, and Wind APIs**: These services are accessible only within the internal network and are not exposed externally.
+- **Noise, Water, and Infrared APIs**: These services are accessible only within the internal network and are not exposed externally.
 To interact with these APIs, requests need to be sent to the public API, which acts as a forwarder.

 For detailed documentation on the endpoints and processes available: